bmattblake/Cypher-Keylogger/README.md

 **DISCLAIMER:**

 This keylogger was made for educational purposes only.
-I do not condone malicious useage of this keylogger.
+I do not condone any malicious usage of this keylogger.